mroberts1/BOOTSTRA.386/floppy/index.md

 This is a relief.
 I don't actually know 8088 assembly.
 Maybe I can leverage what I do know, the future.

-> That's how I cheated to begin with.

 ## Tuesday

 I pour myself some of the gross 1983-style french roast as I overhear Kat talking with another employee, "I still don't think they did it.
 I can't imagine a husband and wife together abducing teenage girls from a mall like that".
 The other employee responds "OK, I know.
 They don't have any other suspects though.
 18 year old, mother of 3, to the electric chair ... ".